PeppyDays/learn-rust-with-tests/src/rust_fundamentals/iteration.md

 You can find all the code for this chapter [here](https://github.com/PeppyDays/learn-rust-with-tests/tree/main/examples/iteration).

-To do stuff repeatedly, you needs `loop`, `while` and `for`.
-The `loop` keyword creates an infinite loop, which you can break out of with the `break` keyword.
-The `while` loop is a conditional loop that continues until the condition is false.
-The `for` loop iterates over a collection, such as an array or a vector.
+For repetitive tasks, Rust provides `loop`, `while`, and `for`.
+The `loop` keyword creates an infinite loop that you exit with `break`.
+The `while` loop continues until a condition becomes false.
+The `for` loop iterates over collections like arrays or vectors.

 Let's write a test for a function that repeats a character 10 times.

-There's nothing new so far, so try and write it yourself for practice.
+Nothing new here - try writing it yourself for practice.

 ## Write the Test First